 Admittedly, I was nervous creating a group and showing students my Facebook; but when I proposed this idea I realized the students were willing to open their Facebook pages to me.
 Fortunately, most students learned how to ramp up their privacy settings.
 They were forced to evaluate their Internet image, and then promised to use their Facebook academically.
 Since that agreement, I have been nothing but pleased with the results.
 I am engaging them in their space and getting what I wanted out of them.
 Below is a screenshot of one night’s homework.

 The real beauty of this forum however, is that this model for homework promotes collaboration.
 Instead of grading homework assignments that are all the same, I have the students build answers to questions by adding off each other and questioning each other.
 Not only does this prepare a perfect study guide come test time, but it promotes academic discussion outside of the classroom.
-Some students are stronger in discussion when that discussion unfolds behind a computer screen with more time to analyze and articulate their thoughts in writing.
+I’ve learned some students are stronger in discussion when that discussion unfolds behind a computer screen with more time to analyze and articulate their thoughts in writing.

-I’ve also experienced students correcting one another’s spelling and students pressure one another to avoid copying and pasting information.
-Also if a student does not complete the homework, the whole class could find out and ask him why he was on facebook, but did not get the homework done.
+I’ve also experienced students correcting one another’s spelling and students pressuring one another to avoid copying and pasting information from the web.
+And, if a student does not complete the homework, the whole class will find out and ask him why he was on Facebook, but did not get the homework done.

 All in all, this social influence has helped student’s work ethic and academic skills in reading, thinking, writing, researching, and technology.
 And, they are growing together and will certainly see this growth over the course of the year.